sleepytaco/XKCDTextMode/README.md

 - [X] User can view a comic's transcript if available.
 - [X] User can view the comic image itself
 - [X] User can view the last opened comic
+- [ ] Store history of viewed comics using a RecyclerView
+- [ ] User can sign up to create a new account using Parse authentication.
+- [ ] User can keep track of viewed comics

 ## Video Walkthrough